FranciscoJavierMartin/Data-Visualization-Challenge/README.md

 # Challenge - Data visualization

+If you want to watch the result [click here](https://franciscojaviermartin.github.io/Data-Visualization-Challenge/).

 ## Instrucctions
 Based on the population country and year we got on the first nvd3 sample (1960 - 2016 all countries in the world), create a world map chart and combo to pick the year and display data as a plus create an animated version, transitioning from 1960 to 2016.